 The measurement of low-level electrical signals is a difficult task.
-Whether due to 50/60 Hz hum pickup from power lines into a signal cable, 1/f noise from high-gain preamplifiers, thermal noise from a sensor, dark current drift from a photodetector, or a combination of the above problems, noise sources of all types and frequencies hamper the ability of typical meters to give a fast, accurate reading at low signal levels.
+Whether due to 50/60 Hz hum pickup from power lines into a signal cable, 1/f noise from high gain preamplifiers, thermal noise from a sensor, dark current drift from a photodetector, or a combination of the above problems, noise sources of all types and frequencies hamper the ability of typical meters to give a fast, accurate reading at low signal levels.

-Whether the measurement is ac or dc, ac noise and dc drift cause the reading to be unstable and increase the uncertainty in the accuracy of the reading.
+Whether the measurement is AC or DC, AC noise and DC drift cause the reading to be unstable and increase the uncertainty in the accuracy of the reading.

-Long time constants can increase the accuracy of the measurement by averaging out ac noise.
-However, if the meter itself experiences dc drifts during that time, how valid can the measurement be?
+Long time constants can increase the accuracy of the measurement by averaging out AC noise.
+However, if the meter itself experiences DC drifts during that time, how valid can the measurement be?
 Besides, who wants to wait for those long time constants?

-Fortunately, lock-in amplification provides a technique for rejecting both ac and dc noise sources before the signal is measured.
+Fortunately, lock-in amplification provides a technique for rejecting both AC and DC noise sources before the signal is measured.
 The measured signal can then be averaged to much shorter time constants, allowing faster and more accurate results.

 If there is only one measurement to be made of a signal that does not change significantly with time, it may be acceptable to wait as long as it takes for the signal to settle.
-However, if there are multiple measurements to be made, those time constants may slow results to a snail's pace.
+However, if there are multiple measurements to be made those time constants may slow results to a snail's pace.

-Consider, for instance, a typical infrared detector with an rms noise level of 10 mV for a one-second integration period, measuring a light level that produces a 100-mV signal.
-If the desired accuracy of measurement is 1%, then the signal must be integrated over 100 seconds, since the reduction in noise varies with the square root of the integration time.
+Consider, for instance, a typical infrared detector with an r.m.s. noise level of 10mV for a one second integration period, measuring a light level that gives 100mV signal.
+If the desired accuracy of measurement is 1%, then the signal must be integrated over 100 seconds since the reduction in noise varies with the square root of the integration time.
 If this measurement were also part of a spectroradiometric scan of 500 data points, the overall scan time would be nearly 14 hours - clearly too long to be of practical use.